incubyte/incubyte.github.io/content/blog/monnai-case-study.md

 ---

 ## Defining a vision for the product and the partnership

 ### The first seven seconds

 Monnai had a very clear vision of how they wanted to change the fintech industry when they started.
-To jump-start their development, they decided to start working with us as they start creating their teams.
-We were able to get from a sales call to a fully working cross-functional team in less than a month.
+To jump-start their development, they decided to engage Incubyte in parallel with creating their internal engineering team.
+We were able to get from a sales call to starting work in under 15 days.

 ### As green as it can get

-Starting with a blank slate, in this case, a blank confluence page, wouldn't be a wrong statement when we started the project.
-Monnai team had initial ideas of the endpoints they wanted to create to support their API business, which we started building on.
-Such greenfield projects can let our imagination run wild but in our experience, we have seen that projects very fast accrue technical debt as the team and complexity increase.
-That's why our focus was on the right practices like TDD and automation from day one!
-One of the implicit focus we had was to be able to deliver sustainable growth of the feature set as time passes.
+Starting with a blank slate, in this case, a blank Confluence page, wouldn't be a wrong statement when we started the project.
+The Monnai team had initial ideas on the endpoints they wanted to create to support their API business, which we started building on.
+Such greenfield projects can cause imaginations to run wild and in our experience, we have seen projects accrue technical debt very fast as the team size and product complexity increase.
+That's why our focus was on the right practices like TDD and automation from day-one, while we worked closely with the client to uncover the thinnest slice that could become an MVP.
+The aim was not only to go to market quickly, but to also enable sustainable growth of the feature set as time passes.

 The productivity pattern of a growing company typically looks like the following, exponential at first and then a dip!